 7. Oregano Essential Oil

 Oil of oregano has been studied extensively for its natural action against harmful organisms.
-A recent study from Georgetown University Medical Center found that oregano oil was the most beneficial essential oil for fighting infections.
-If you have a cold, you can place a few drops of oregano essential oil in a vegetarian capsule and take daily.
+Oregano oil is one of the most beneficial essential oil for fighting infections.
+If you have a cold, you can place a few drops of oregano oil in a vegetarian capsule and take daily.

 9. Licorice Root

 Traditional medicine has used licorice root for a variety of ailments.
 Licorice is a a potent immunomodulatory herb, possibly explaining its popularity in natural medicine.[17, 18] It has soothing properties and, when taken orally, may be helpful for sore throat.

-A good, light-hearted laugh with friends or alone can help boost immune function, according to recent research.
-Breakthrough research in the power of emotion and immunity is showing just how powerful our intangible, invisible feelings are in maintaining our physical health.
+A good, light-hearted laugh with friends or alone can help boost immune function.
+The power of emotion helps in maintaining our physical health — especially our immune systems.
 Watch an uplifting comedy, recall funny moments in your past with loved ones, or read a joke book.
 Doing these simple things can certainly aid in keeping your body healthy during the cold and flu season.

 Do you have any tried-and-true methods for fighting a cold?
 We would love to hear about them in the comments!

 - National Institute of Health.
 Common Cold: Cause.
 National Institute of Allergy and Infectious Disease Fact Sheet.